Values of generalized Liouville power series at algebraic numbers: Heights

 Let ${\alpha \in \bar\Q}$ and let~$K$ be a number field containing~$\alpha$.
 Its \textit{absolute logarithmic height} (in the sequel, simply \textit{height}) $\height(\alpha)$ is defined by

 where ${\log^+ :=\max\{\log, 0\}}$.
 It is known that the right-hand side of~\eqref{ehedef} depends only on~$\alpha$, but not not on the particular choice of the field~$K$.

 For the basic properties of the height function the reader may consult, for instance, Sections~1.5 and~1.6 of~\cite{BG06}\footnote{Warning: in~\cite{BG06} a different normalization of absolute values is used.}.
 Below we list only the properties that will be used in this article.
+All the results of this section are well-known, but in some cases we provide quick proofs if we could not find a suitable reference.

 \begin{proposition} \begin{enumerate} \item If ${m/n}$ is a rational number with ${\gcd(m,n)=1}$, then ${\height(m/n)=\log \max\{|m|,|n|\}}$.
 In particular, if~$n$ is a non-zero integer then ${\height(n)=\log|n|}$.